 Concluding Windows File Explorer.

-For now, you just need to be able to use File Explorer to move from folder to folder and drive to drive.
-To be comfortable with it because it pops up all over your computer.
+There’s a lot more to Windows File Explorer than we’ve covered here and we’ll get to that later in the course.
+For now, you just need to be able to use File Explorer to move from folder to folder.
+You just need to be comfortable with it because it does pop up all over your computer.